laureenmenz/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, more manageable pieces.
 By doing this, you can better track your progress and make sure you are staying on target.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus solely on one task at a time to ensure the best possible outcome.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will continue to grow and improve.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and performance measurements.
+Focusing too much on optimization early on can lead to overly complex code, harder maintenance, and potentially introduce bugs.